 There are only two groups of people in the world.
 There are Christians, the elect, and everyone else, the non-elect.
 What separates them?
 What is the difference?
-It is not that different streams of faith, which are all equal and going to the same place, color people.
-No, that is what the Emergents are selling, but that is most definitely not what God’s Word explicitly says.
-No, the difference between those in Christ and everyone else is that the former are possessors of faith, which is the Greek word πιστις, which is transliterated as “pistis” It and it’s many grammatical forms are translated as “assurance,” “faith,” ”belief,” et cetera throughout the New Testament.
-Before we define “unbelief,” let us define biblical faith, πιστις, so that we can see very clearly what marks the true believer from the false professor.
+It is not that different streams of faith, which are all equal and going to the same place.
+Nor can Christianity be broken down into different racial groups like some are doing now with the Social Justice Gospel, which is not the Biblical Gospel at all.
+No, that is what the liberals are selling, but that is most definitely not what God’s Word explicitly says.
+No, the difference between those in Christ and everyone else is that the former are possessors of faith, which is the Greek noun πίστις (pistis).
+It and it’s many grammatical forms are translated as “assurance,” “faith,” ”belief,” et cetera throughout the New Testament.
+Before we define “unbelief,” let us define biblical faith, πίστις, so that we can see very clearly what marks the true believer from the false professor.

 Carefully read the following passage my brethren.

-What do those who have πιστις that those with unbelief, απιστιας, “apistias,” do not and visa versa?
-The Greek word translated throughout the Bible as belief or faith, πιστις, is actually a technical rhetorical term for forensic proof.
+What do those who have πίστις that those with unbelief, ἀπιστία (apistia),” do not and visa versa?
+The Greek word translated throughout the Bible as belief or faith, πίστις, is actually a technical rhetorical term for forensic proof.
 That’s right, the faith that Christians have that brings Him glory and is exhibited by those who believe God and obey Him is rooted in believing the proof He has given.
-As we can see in this passage, those with πιστις obey God because they have not hardened their hearts and rebelled, which is exactly what those with απιστιας instead do.
-In this passage, those who died off in the wilderness before reaching the Promised Land died in their απιστιας, their unbelief.
-On the other hand, those who did enter in did so because of their obedience, which was the fruit of their πιστις.
+As we can see in this passage, those with πίστις obey God because they have not hardened their hearts and rebelled, which is exactly what those with ἀπιστία instead do.
+In this passage, those who died off in the wilderness before reaching the Promised Land died in their ἀπιστία, their unbelief.
+On the other hand, those who did enter in did so because of their obedience, which was the fruit of their πίστις.

-Abide in me, and I in you.
-As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
-I am the vine; you are the branches.
-Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
-(John 15:4-5 ESV)
+4 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself unless it abides in the vine, so neither can you unless you abide in Me.
+5 I am the vine, you are the branches; he who abides in Me and I in him, he bears much fruit, for apart from Me you can do nothing.
+John 15:4-5 (NASB)

 No, the faith of those who walk in obedience to God is based in and focused entirely on Christ.
 It is never based in or focused on ourselves.
 When we make that huge mistake, we are setting ourselves up for a nasty fall.
 Faith that produces a godly life that brings God glory is an assurance and belief in our awesome God and what He has done on our behalf already and what He has promised to do for us in the future.